wazeem123/Book-List/README.md

 ### `npm install`

-open the terminal or cmd and navigate to the "Book List" folder<br />
+open the terminal or cmd and navigate to the "Book-List-main" folder<br />
 Run the command : npm install

 ### `npm start`